Want to know how many keywords to use for SEO?

 The Keysearch content gap helps you to find keywords that your competitors are ranking for.
 It will help you to find topics you can cover on your site.

-• Go to Keysearch competitive analyses
+- Go to Keysearch competitive analyses

-• Open Content Gap
+- Open Content Gap

-• Enter a website URL that has similar content to your site.
+- Enter a website URL that has similar content to your site.

-• Then search.
+- Then search.

 You can filter by volume and KD.
-Say, keyword with 200 volume above and a minimum keyword difficulty of 20.
+Say, a keyword with 200 volume above and a minimum keyword difficulty of 20.

 Method 3: Analyse competitor’s Keywords